bennorth/dragon32-invaders-revenge/write-up.md

 # Overview

 In my increasingly-distant youth, my family had a Dragon 32 home computer, which I spent many hours with.
 For a lot of this time, I was writing programs of various kinds, with the built-in Basic and then also assembly language.
 But, unsurprisingly, I also played games, including one called *Invader's Revenge*, written by Kenneth Kalish.
-You controlled a yellow ship, and had to shoot enemy ships while not crashing into anything or being shot by the enemy base.
+You control a yellow ship, and have to shoot enemy "defender" ships while not crashing into anything or being shot by the enemy base.
 Good fun.

 <figure>
 <div style="display:grid;grid-template-columns:7fr 5fr;align-items:center;">